-The Whakatu Arterial Link will provide a very important connection between the growing fields of Hastings, the production facilities of our district and the routes out of the region to our customers across New Zealand and the world.
-It will also move large vehicles from the residential streets in and around the Whakatu residential area, making the streets safer for our people.
+The Whakatu Arterial Link provides a very important connection between the growing fields of Hastings, the production facilities of our district and the routes out of the region to our customers across New Zealand and the world.
+It moves large vehicles from the residential streets in and around the Whakatu residential area, making the streets safer for our people.

-The 3.5 kilometre route will start at State Highway 2 (near the Napier Rd intersection) and head across the fields through Whakatu to Pakowhai Rd (at the entrance to Pakowhai Country Park).
+The 3.5 kilometre route starts at State Highway 2 (near the Napier Rd intersection) and heads across the fields through Whakatu to Pakowhai Rd (at the entrance to Pakowhai Country Park).